elwood-berry/esbcoreleads/src/app/components/profile/README.md

+# Profile
+This is the directory of all the components that make up the profile panel.

+**Profile Panel Information**
+Displays static information about the client, lead, oppurtunity, etc.

+Profile Panel Activity
+Activity Header
-# Activity Form
+Activity Feed
-This is the form used to add, edit and update a single activity.

 ---
 **Author**: Elwood Berry - 'me@elwoodberry.com'